 Daily and Weekly Cleaning for Lacquered Floors

-For daily care, dry cleaning is enough.
-Use a soft broom or a vacuum with a hard-floor setting to remove dust and loose grit before it gets walked across the surface.
-This step does more to protect the lacquer than occasional deep cleaning.
+For daily care, dry cleaning is usually enough.
+Use a soft broom, microfibre mop, or vacuum with a hard-floor setting to remove dust and loose grit before it gets walked across the surface.
+For weekly cleaning, use a lightly damp mop, never a wet one.

 Daily and Weekly Cleaning for Lacquered Floors